jradford5/GA_capstone_Airbnb_project/README.md

 Using the GeoPy library and the latitude and longitude columns within the dataset, I added the following geographical features:

 - Nearest train or tube station.
-- Distance from the property to centre of London (Trafalgar Square).
+- Distance from the property to the centre of London (Trafalgar Square).
 - Distance from the property in km to the nearest station.
 - Based on the postcode of the property, the average monthly rental price for a one-bedroom flat.